GeeLaw/bibtex-ts/docs/TeX.md

 The `SimpleRenderer` class is an example of how to use `SimpleHandler`.
 It implements a basic recursive TeX handling template.
 The handler tokenises the character stream, asks its derived class in a structural way to render the content.

 The rendering process is stack-based.
 There is a nested class `SimpleRenderer.StackFrame` that stores a frame in the stack.
 Each stack frame consists of several runs of text, each of which is split into 2 parts, `Char1` and `Char2`.
-Rendering diacritics will require knowing where to put the combinding diacritical mark --- after `Char1`.
+Rendering diacritics will require knowing where to put the combining diacritical mark --- after `Char1`.
 The class provides `Append` and `StringConcatInto`.
 The latter method is handy if the rendering process is string concatenation.

 The `SimpleRenderer` uses the model of `SimpleHandler`, which treats `{`, `}`, `$$`, `$` as group opening delimiter, group closing delimiter, display equation switching delimiter and inline equation switching delimiter.
 It also treats `\<symbol>` and `\Letters   ` as control sequences.

 ### Rendering control sequences

-Upon each control sequence, `SimpleRenderer` relies on the dervide class to determine the nature of the control sequence --- whether it is a command that accepts 0 or more arguments (e.g., `\"`, `\relax`, `\LaTeX`, etc.), an in-group alternation (e.g., `\bf`, `\scshape`, `\normalsize`, etc., whose effects persisit until the end of the enclosing group), a group opening delimiter (e.g., `\bgroup`), a group closing delimiter (e.g., `\egroup`), an inline equation opening delimiter (e.g., `\(`), an inline equation closing delimiter (e.g., `\)`), an inline equation switching delimter, a display equation opening delimiter (e.g., `\[`), a display equation closing delimiter (e.g., `\]`) or a display equation switching delimiter.
+Upon each control sequence, `SimpleRenderer` relies on the derived class to determine the nature of the control sequence --- whether it is a command that accepts 0 or more arguments (e.g., `\"`, `\relax`, `\LaTeX`, etc.), an in-group alternation (e.g., `\bf`, `\scshape`, `\normalsize`, etc., whose effects persist until the end of the enclosing group), a group opening delimiter (e.g., `\bgroup`), a group closing delimiter (e.g., `\egroup`), an inline equation opening delimiter (e.g., `\(`), an inline equation closing delimiter (e.g., `\)`), an inline equation switching delimiter, a display equation opening delimiter (e.g., `\[`), a display equation closing delimiter (e.g., `\]`) or a display equation switching delimiter.
 The derived class should implement `CtrlSeqType` and `CtrlSeqTypeInMath` to determine the nature of control sequences.

 TeX commands frequently appearing in BibTeX files are identified by the static `SimpleRenderer.CtrlSeqType` method.
 However, it is not necessary that an implementation handles all these commands.